li-xisheng/rebyte-docs/assistant/api.md

 }
 ```

-4. Run the agent on the thread
+4. Run the tool on the thread

-In order to run the agent on the thread, you should get the url from deploying your agent and make a request to this url.
+In order to run the tool on the thread, you should get the url from deploying your tool and make a request to this url.

 ```shell
 curl -L https://rebyte.ai/api/sdk/p/21b2295005587a5375d8/a/f4222f209267e5b24cda/r \